-Weber (2005) as well as Broberg, Ellingsen and Johannesson (2008) even predict and find that the most generous dictators are keenest to avoid an environment where they could share with an observing recipient.
-Broberg et al further elicit the price subjects are willing to pay in order to exit the dictator game, finding that the mean exit reservation price equals 82% of the dictator game endowment.
-Further, for the game of trust that inspired the one we consider in section 5.2., Tadelis (2008) experimentally verifies a probabilistic version of our prediction: when moving from a game with no observation to a game with observation, the likelihood of cooperation by player 2 increases and the likelihood of trust by player 1 increases.
-On the other hand, our interpretation is in contrast to evidence collected by Koch and Normann (2005), who claim that altruistic behavior persists at an almost unchanged level when observability is credibly reduced.
+Lastly, it is necessary to qualify our leading example: The experimental evidence on the effect of (anonymous) observation on the level of giving in dictator games is by no means conclusive.
+Behavior tends to depend crucially on surroundings, like the social proximity of the group of subjects and the phrasing of the instructions, as, for example, Bolton, Katok and Zwick (1994); Burnham (2003); and Haley and Fessler (2005) record.
+While supported by the body of evidence mentioned in the introduction, our interpretation is in contrast to evidence collected by Koch and Normann (2005), who claim that altruistic behavior persists at an almost unchanged level when observability is credibly reduced.
 Similarly, Johannesson and Persson (2000) find that incomplete anonymity - not observability - is what keeps people from being selfish.
 Ultimately, experiments aimed at eliciting a norm share the same problem: Since people use different (and potentially contradictory) norms in different contexts, it is unclear whether the laboratory environment triggers a different set of norms than would other situations: Frohlich, Oppenheimer and Moore (2000) point out that money might become a measure of success rather than a direct asset in the competition-like laboratory environment, such that the norm might be "do well" rather than "do not be selfish."
 More theoretically, Miller (1999) suggests that the phrasing of instructions might determine which norm is invoked.
 For example, the reason that Koch and Normann do not find an effect of observability might be that their thorough explanation of anonymity induces a change in the regime of norms, in effect telling people "be rational," which might be interpreted as "be selfish."
 Then being observed might have no effect on people who, under different circumstances, might have been ashamed to be selfish.